ohinder/large-scale-LP-test-problems/README.md

 ```
 which must be satisfied immediately without backlogging from the inventory in  the central warehouse.
 The lower and upper bounds in the uncertainty set, denoted by  $\underline{D}_{t+1} < \bar{D}_{t+1}$, capture the minimum and maximum level of customer demand that the firm anticipates  receiving in each time period $t$.

-The remaining inventory level in the central warehouse at the end of each time period $t \in [T]$ must satisfy
+The remaining inventory level in the central warehouse at the end of each time period $t = 1, ..., T$ must satisfy
 ``` math
     V_{\text{min}} \le  v_1 + \sum_{\ell =1}^t  \sum_{e=1}^E x_{\ell e} - \sum_{s=2}^{t+1} \zeta_s \le V_{\text{max}},
 ```